Guía de Estación de Esquí Les Houches

 Anuncios y noticias del gerente del centro Les Houches

-Below is my report from yesterday.
-It shows the strengths of this area.
-Although relatively low it is deeply shaded in the early season.
+Although relatively low, Les Houches is deeply shaded in the early months of the season.
 In combination with extensive snow-making and excellent piste management this allows it to offer reliable skiing conditions which attract race teams and instructor-training groups.
-And it is part of the iconic Chamonix region.
+And it is part of the iconic Chamonix region of course.

 Último Reporte de Nieveveer reporte de nieve entero